 Last Seen: Summer 2024.

 Think of it as everything people wish Nice would be—minus the gridlock, crowds, and tourist traps.
-Antibes is quieter, chicer, and feels effortlessly, authentically French.
+Antibes travel is quieter, chicer, and feels effortlessly, authentically French.
 If you're wondering where to base yourself along the Riviera, this is your spot.

-Or charter a boat or yacht and spend a day cruising the Riviera like it’s your full-time job.
-Back on land, carve out time for the Musée Picasso Antibes—Pablo himself lived and painted here.
-The town is dotted with ceramic studios and cozy galleries that make you feel like you’ve stepped into a living watercolor.
+Start with the Cap d’Antibes coastal walk—a breathtaking trail hugging the sea, winding past rocky cliffs and hidden coves, ending with a dip in the ultra-exclusive Billionaires Bay.
+Charter a boat or yacht to cruise the Riviera like it’s your full-time job.
+Back on land, don’t miss the Musée Picasso Antibes—Pablo himself lived and painted here—and the cozy galleries and ceramic studios that make you feel like you’ve stepped into a living watercolor.

 Every turn is photo-worthy: vine-draped alleyways, sun-drenched plazas, quaint cafés, and boulangeries.
 It’s one of those towns where “just walking around” is the main event—and a totally satisfying one at that.
+For a splurge, grab a drink at Hotel du Cap-Eden-Roc, where old-school glamour lingers (and where Sofia Richie recently got married), or head a few minutes down the coast to Juan-les-Pins, Antibes’ more relaxed neighbor.

 Pro tip: The train station just outside the old town’s ramparts makes exploring easy.
 Go west to Cannes for upscale beach clubs and red carpet energy, or east toward Saint-Jean-Cap-Ferrat, Èze, and Villefranche-sur-Mer—each more charming as you approach the Italian border.